coderarjob/split_join/README.md

 * **-s** : Splits the file specified in the __source__ into many smaller files as one specied in __destination__.
 * **-sz** : Size of each split is specied as `100mb`.
 You can use GB, MB, KB with a number to specify size.
-If only a number is entered unit **bytes** is assumed.
+If only a number is entered **bytes** is assumed.

 ## Examples:
 `
 split Windows.iso -s -sz 700mb splitted/Windows.iso
 `

-Splits Windows.iso into multiples files 700MB of size each inside the splitted direcctory as _Windows.iso.1_, _Windows.iso.2_ and so on.
+Splits Windows.iso into multiples files 700MB each inside the **splitted** directory as _Windows.iso.1_, _Windows.iso.2_ and so on.

 `
 split -j splitted/Windows.iso.1 Windows.iso
 `

 Joins the multiple splitted files into one large file.

 #### Notes: